 SO5 Public policy positions and participation in public policy development and lobbying

-Lemminkäinen exercises political influence in general through the industry’s advocacy groups.
-Lemminkäinen actively participates in the Confederation of Finnish Construction Industries RT and other associations that represent its business segments, such as Infra ry and the Building Construction Association.
+Lemminkäinen exercises political influence through the industry’s advocacy groups.
+In Finland, Lemminkäinen actively participates in the Confederation of Finnish Construction Industries RT and other associations that represent its industry, such as Infra ry and the Building Construction Association.
 Lemminkäinen is also involved with corresponding associations in other operating countries.

 SO6 Contributions to political parties, politicians and related institutions

 Lemminkäinen does not donate money to political parties or activities, religious organisations, authorities, municipalities, or local administrations.